bjhaid/bjhaid.github.io/_posts/2017-12-23-weave-vs-calico.md

 node the packet passed through before getting to the destination pod.
 Introspecting routes installed can be done using the iproute2 utility e.g: `ip ro sh proto bird table all`.
-Calico continuously attempts to keep the state of iptables synchronized with it's assumed internal state (a similar behavior to kube-proxy) which could be frustrating when you are attempting to debug and it installs it's rules first so you can't easily log Information about the iptables chains a packet traverses in order to debug iptables related problems.
+Calico continuously attempts to keep the state of iptables synchronized with its assumed internal state (a similar behavior to kube-proxy) which could be frustrating when you are attempting to debug and it installs its rules first so you can't easily log Information about the iptables chains a packet traverses in order to debug iptables related problems.

 ### Encryption

-Weave out of the box supports IPsec encryption while Calico does not support any form of encryption.
+Weave supports IPsec encryption out of the box while Calico does not support any form of encryption.

 ### Network Policy